synergy-design-system/synergy-design-system/packages/assets/README.md

 - Create the migration iconsets for Synergy 2018 to 2025 via `pnpm create-migration-iconset`
 - Recreate the license files in the different folders
 - Create [code connect files](https://www.figma.com/code-connect-docs/html) for all icons.
 Please be aware you have to call `pnpm figma-export:icons` in the components package to publish the icons!

-### Updating thumbnails

-Updating thumbnails is quite intense and may lead to 429 rate limit request issues with the Figma API.
-Therefore, this is not done automatically.
-You may use `pnpm build:with-thumbnails` for a full build including the thumbnails or `pnpm fetch-components-thumbnails` directly.